underdocs/underdocs/docs/format.md

 The `since` attribute can be used to indicate the first version in which the entity appeared.

-If the `remoteRepositoryTagLinkTemplate` configuration property is set, then the value of the attribute will be substituted into the passed template.
+If the [`render.linkTemplates.remoteRepositoryTag`](configuration-reference.md#remoterepositorytag) configuration property is set, then the value of the attribute will be substituted into the passed template.

 If a multiversion deployment is performed with `staple`, then the value of the attribute will be used to create a link to the page of the appropriate version.